ArduPilot/useralerts/README.md

 ## Notes for querying data (GCS, etc)

-Simply querying the site (see below for URL's) will return a json array of all user alerts.
+Simply querying the site (see below for URL's) will return a json array or javascript variable of all user alerts.
 These can then be filtered by the ``versionFrom``, ``versionFixed``, ``affectedFirmware`` and ``hardwareLimited`` fields to match with the user's autopilot and display any relevant user alerts.